lee-messi/lee-messi/README.md

 ## Hi there 👋

+- 🔭 I study stereotyping of large- and vision-language models
+- 🌱 I’m looking to collaborate on any related projects!
+- 📫 How to reach me: Send me an email! hojunlee[at]wustl[dot]edu

 <!--
 **lee-messi/lee-messi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.